JoaoPedroSimsic/LabTrace/README.md

-# Linkio API
+# LabTrace API

-Linkio is a robust backend API designed for laboratory order management.
+LabTrace is a robust backend API designed for laboratory order management.
 It is built with **Node.js** and **TypeScript**, implementing **Clean Architecture** principles to ensure code decoupling, testability, and scalability.

 ## 🚀 Key Features